 At this time, Mundi belongs to the government PR.
 Mundi remains at the closed and unlicensed Mayagüez zoo which still is without any hired, licensed veterinary.

-I know that Mundi's caretakers love her and care for her.
+We know that Mundi's caretakers love her and care for her.
 They consider Mundi family.
 And family is so important.
 However, as much as she is loved by the people, Mundi needs to be with her own kind in order to be truly happy and healthy; both physically and psychologically.
 Mundi needs to form her own family (herd).

 It has been rumored that a visit to other USA true sanctuaries was made and there may be considerations as to a future home for Mundi.
 Thank you so much for considering other options and keeping Mundi's best interest at heart.